jdreaver/postgres-experiments/README.md

 - Remember to use local clocks for measuring elapsed time.
 - Have leader clear out stale node state (e.g. old nodes that have dropped)
 - Record important events, either with a well known log line identifier or in etcd/DDB (like the k8s Events API).
 Things like health check failures, failover starts/ends, manual failover, etc.
+- Rethink initialization: it would be nice to not have pgdaemon do so much of this (setting params and stuff).
+Maybe specify `-primary-init-script` and `-replica-init-script` args and put our logic in there. pgdaemon can just set relevant env vars for the replica script.
+Or we can just specify "extra config".

 pgdaemon features:
 - Nodes should ping one another so they can determine if etcd/DDB is down.
 If all nodes can be contacted, then continue as usual (sans leader elections).
 Especially important for primary.
 If primary can still contact a majority of replicas, then don't step down.
 If it can't, then step down.